Understanding engaging and personalized digital experiences

 A content hub allows you to control your content and the visitor experience better.
-When you send traffic to Twitter, Facebook, or a website that’s not yours, you lose the ability to track and control the experience.
-A content hub lets you include social media on your website, while allowing you to control and tailor the experience according to your desires and goals.
+When you send traffic to a website that’s not yours, you lose the ability to track and control the experience.
+A content hub lets you include social media on your website while allowing you to control and tailor the experience according to your desires and goals.

 Content hubs with built-in content curation let you add third-party commentary to your branded content that serves to strengthen your brand’s voice.
-If your curated content cuts through the noise and brings clarity, then it will help build trust and be seen as thought leadership that will have your visitors coming back for more.
+If your curated content cuts through the noise and brings clarity, it will help build trust and have your visitors coming back for more.

-Next up we’ll take it a step beyond content hubs and examine API integration, where you’ll learn more about API-based CMS and why it’s essential to CMS integration as a whole.
+Next up we’ll take it a step beyond content hubs and examine API integration, where you’ll learn more about API-based CMSes and why it’s essential to CMS integration as a whole.

 The typical way to build a CMS-powered website is to choose a fully-integrated solution like WordPress and build your website as a collection of tightly embedded templates.
-Or if you want more control, you build your own integrated CMS using your preferred tech stack.
+If you want more control, you build your own integrated CMS using your preferred tech stack.

 APIs (application programming interfaces) are becoming increasingly valuable to business because they have emerged as the most accessible way to extract value out of enterprise data.
 They’re the easiest way to connect systems so they can exchange information, with a seemingly endless variety of uses.